Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ### 5.2 Maintenance of Code Quality
 Our group plans to follow the [SEI CERT C Coding Standard](https://wiki.sei.cmu.edu/confluence/display/c) to help ensure the security and quality of our code.
 As discussed in [2.
-Version Control Strategy](#2-version-control-strategy), and [3.2 Additional Tooling](#32-additional-tooling) (with much more depth), a combination of peer reviews, automated testing, formatting, static analysis tools, linters, and dynamic analysis tools have already been setup, with our team likely to add in more tools as we progress.
+Version Control Strategy](#2-version-control-strategy), and [3.2 Additional Tooling](#32-additional-tooling) (in much more depth), a combination of peer reviews, automated testing, formatting, static analysis tools, linters, and dynamic analysis tools have will be used, with our team likely to add in more tools as we progress.
 Justifications for, and the reasoning behind, the tooling chosen is available at the sections linked above.

 ## 6. Group name